Cod3xDev/BFEVFL-To-JSON/README.md

 BfevToJsonConverter <directoryPath>

-Replace `<directoryPath>` with the path to the directory where your BFEV files are located.
+Replace `<directoryPath>` with the path to the directory where your BFEVFL files are located.

 For example:

 BfevToJsonConverter C:\Path\To\BFEV\Files

-The tool will convert each BFEV file found in the specified directory and its subdirectories to JSON format.
-The resulting JSON files will be saved with the same name and path as the original BFEV files.
+The tool will convert each BFEVFL file found in the specified directory and its subdirectories to JSON format.
+The resulting JSON files will be saved with the same name and path as the original BFEVFL files.

 ## License